cmhart2/CSE454-Fuzzy_Project/README.md

 Fuzzy Inference Engine
 ==
+Caroline Hart

 About
 ---

-This project utilizes a fuzzy inference engine in order to make the decisions for a robot which must navigate from a starting point to a destination point.
+This project uses a fuzzy autonomous control system for a robot in order to take the robot from the starting position to the destination.
+The robot must start with a velocity of zero, and an angle of zero.
+The robot is only able to change its forward speed and the angle it is facing.
+The robot must start at a position inputted by the user, and travel to a predetermined destination.

 Getting Started
 ----